-Ridership is at least 15 percent below 1985 levels, when there was only bus service, and when the population of Los Angeles County was about 20 percent lower.
-A former Comptroller of the transit system, Thomas A. Rubin, has suggested that even the present level of ridership is overstated, since many more passengers are required to transfer between vehicles to make a single trip, as bus services are reconfigured to serve rail lines. (see Figure 14)
+Ridership is at least 15 percent below 1985 levels, when there was only bus service, and when the population of Los Angeles County was about 20 percent lower.61 A former Comptroller of the transit system, Thomas A. Rubin, has suggested that even the present level of ridership is overstated, since many more passengers are required to transfer between vehicles to make a single trip, as bus services are reconfigured to serve rail lines.62 (see Figure 14)

-Most recently, the much-celebrated opening of the new Expo light rail line extension to Santa Monica added only 19,000 daily one-way riders, while the rest of the transit system (mostly buses) lost 91,000 daily riders.
-No surprise, then, that according to a recent USC study the new lines have done little or nothing to lessen congestion.
-Some transit advocates suggest a need for additional, less expensive, bus rapid transit.

-Increasingly, many residents are addressing traffic woes by staying home.
-By 2015 more Los Angeles area residents were working at home than were taking transit.
-Since 1990, despite having built one of the nation's largest and most expensive commuter and urban rail systems, home office use increased 8 times that of transit use, with virtually no public expenditure, while driving alone increased more than 35 times that of transit. (see Figure 15)
+Most recently, the much-celebrated opening of the new Expo light rail line extension to Santa Monica added only 19,000 daily one-way riders, while the rest of the transit system (mostly buses) lost 91,000 daily riders.63 No surprise, then, that according to a recent USC study the new lines have done little or nothing to lessen congestion.64 Some transit advocates suggest a need for additional, less expensive, bus rapid transit.65 transit.66 Since 1990, despite having built one of the nation's largest and most expensive commuter and urban rail systems, home office use increased 8 times that of transit use, with virtually no public expenditure, while driving alone increased more than 35 times that of transit. (see Figure 15)